 Always discuss the use of herbal therapies with your doctor before making a decision.
 That way, you can avoid side effects or possibly making your asthma worse.
 Herbal therapies are not recommended for use during .

 The Therapeutic Goods Administration advises that royal jelly is not suitable for children, and should not be taken by asthma and allergy sufferers.

 The Buteyko breathing technique is a system of exercises that focuses on nose breathing, taking smaller, slower breaths, and avoiding deep breaths.
 It is based on the idea that people with asthma and other related conditions over-breathe and release too much carbon dioxide from the body.

 Some studies have shown that for some people, the Buteyko breathing technique can reduce asthma symptoms and the use of reliever medication.
 The improvements shown take time, and require daily exercises over weeks or months.
 It is advisable to remain on your medication and speak to your doctor if you are thinking of trying Buteyko.

-Tai chi and qi gong have both been shown to be of some benefit to people with asthma.
-The strongest benefit these therapies offer for people with asthma is aerobic training – which helps with lung function, quality of life and an improvement in asthma symptoms.
+and have both been reported by people with asthma to be of some benefit in relieving their symptoms.
+The strongest benefit these therapies offer for people with asthma is aerobic training which helps with lung function, quality of life and an improvement in asthma symptoms.